 Scrambling to her paws Abigail ran towards the entrance.
 Weaving her way through legs and bags she ignored the shouts around her.
 ‘It’s a bear!
 It said ow!
 Stop it!’

-It was cold outside the castle, Abigail looked up at the big grey walls.
+It was cold outside the castle, breathing hard, Abigail looked up at the big grey walls.
+She’d run a long way and she sat down on the grass.
 She was sure it was warmer inside.
 Her stomach rumbled again.
 And she was sure that there was cake and perhaps some sandwiches inside too.
-Sitting back on her paws she looked up.
+Sitting back on her paws she looked up carefully.
 One of the windows was open.
 Perhaps she could climb up and find a way in.
 All of the people had disappeared, it was much quieter on this side of the castle, she’d run almost all the way around it and she was very tired.
-Padding over she clambered up onto a branch and reached up a paw.
+Standing up she clambered onto a branch and reached up a paw.
 She was a brave bear, she was sure she could get in.
-The stone felt cool and breathing hard Abigail pulled herself up onto the window ledge.
+The stone felt slippery and breathing hard Abigail pulled herself up onto the window ledge.
 She peered around the glass.
 Inside was a huge red room, full of comfy looking sofas and red and gold rugs.
-There was a fire too, it looked very grand but warm and cosy too.
+There was a fire too, it looked very grand but warm and cosy.
 She paused, someone was sitting in one of the seats, she could just see the top of their head.
-But.. in front of them was a big tray of… ‘cakes…’ breathed Abigail, ‘and tea…’ Taking a deep breath she climbed through the window and jumped down softly onto the carpet.
+But.. in front of them was a big tray of… ‘cakes…’ breathed Abigail, ‘and popcorn… and tea…’ Taking a deep breath she climbed through the window and jumped down softly onto the carpet.

 ‘Woof!
 Woof, grrrr woof!’
 A small white and brown dog stared at Abigail.